Orange County Choppers

-Orange County Choppers (OCC) is an American motorcycle manufacturer and lifestyle brand company based in the town of Newburgh, located in Orange County, New York, that was founded in 1999 by Paul Teutul Sr. The company was featured on American Chopper, a reality TV show that debuted in September 2002 on the Discovery Channel.
+Orange County Choppers (OCC) is an American motorcycle manufacturer and lifestyle brand company based in the town of Newburgh, located in Orange County, New York, OCC was founded in 1999 by Paul Teutul Sr. The company was featured on American Chopper, a reality TV show that debuted in September 2002 on the Discovery Channel.
 The series moved to Discovery Channel's sister channel TLC in 2007.
 Following cancellation of the Discovery series, the company was also featured on Orange County Choppers on the CMT network in 2013.
 Orange County Choppers returned to Discovery Channel in March 2018.

 History

-In the late 1990s, Paul Teutul Sr. began manufacturing custom motorcycles as an extension of his steel business (OC Iron Works), and in 1999 he founded Orange County Choppers.
+In the late 1990s, Paul Teutul Sr. began manufacturing custom motorcycles as an extension of his steel business (OC Iron Works), and in 1999 he founded Orange County Choppers, in Rock Tavern, New York at 27 Stone Castle Rd (off New York State Route 17K) and later moving to 10 Factory St in Montgomery, NY.
 The company's first bike, "True Blue", was debuted at the 1999 Daytona Biketoberfest.